-Nature on its own is a powerful tool to learn.
+Nature on its own is a powerful tool for outdoor learning spaces.
 Nature is a classroom.
-Extended periods of outdoor time increases attention, yes, INCREASES attention in children.
+Extended periods of outdoor time increase attention, yes, INCREASES attention in children.
 It aids in behavior, activates creative development and all senses are activated in nature.

 Each new visit, even in your own backyard can nurture curiosity, build comfort in the outdoors and open the mind to new ideas.